schoolcraft-cgt/163-Students/README.md

 Next follow [this link](https://classroom.github.com/assignment-invitations/29970f3e26dc6e639548659f8d1c324b) to accept the test assignment on Github Classroom.

-See if you can clone the repositioy using the Desktop App, and then try to "commit" any single file to the Github repository I have provided.
+See if you can clone the repository using the Desktop App, and then try to "commit" any single file to the Github repository I have provided.

 A successful COMMIT and PUSH will show up on your Github Page.